KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.1.1.2 - March 13, 2020

+- Fixed a bug where corrupted configuration entries could not be deleted [issue 128](https://github.com/KoenZomers/KeePassOneDriveSync/issues/128)

 Version 2.1.1.1 - January 20, 2020

 - Fixed a bug when you would go into the Graph Any Browser screen and close it again, that it would start throwing exceptions